marcelaulloa/sunshine_europe/README.md

 - &emsp;Apply.
 - &emsp;Done!

-2. Create your dashboard from scratch doing the following:
+2. Create your dashboard from scratch by doing the following:
 - &emsp;Manually create a new report on [Looker Studio](https://lookerstudio.google.com/).
-- &emsp;On the first screen after creating a new report the system will ask you to add data to your report.
+- &emsp;On the first screen after creating a new report, the system will ask you to add data to your report.
-- &emsp;Choose Google BigQuery find your project, your dataset and the table report.
+- &emsp;Choose Google BigQuery to find your project, your dataset and the table report.
 - &emsp;Add a field calculating the average of Sun_hrs.
 - &emsp;Add a field for calculating seasons with the following formula: `if((month(DATE)<3)AND(day(DATE)<=20),"Winter",if((month(DATE)<6)AND(day(DATE)<=21),"Spring",if((month(DATE)<3)AND(day(DATE)<=23),"Autumn","Summer")))`
 - Create:
 - &emsp;1 Map with Country Code on dimensions and Avg of Sun hrs on the metrics
-- &emsp;1 Bar grah with record count on the metrics and country code as dimensions
+- &emsp;1 Bar graph with record count on the metrics and country code as dimensions
-- &emsp;1 Bar graph with average sun hrs on metrics and country code as dimensions an drill-down dimensions for color coding.
+- &emsp;1 Bar graph with average sun hrs on metrics and country code as dimensions and drill-down dimensions for color coding.
 - &emsp;1 Pivot Table with Heatmap with Seasons on column dimension and country code on row dimension and average sun hrs on metrics.

 13. Cleaning up

-You need to manually delete thee `sunshine_eu_dataset`, which you can find in the GCP console by clicking in the `BigQuery` section and expanding your project's name.
+You need to manually delete the `sunshine_eu_dataset`, which you can find in the GCP console by clicking on the `BigQuery` section and expanding your project's name.

-Then you can destroy the other resources created in the project by doing:
+Then, you can destroy the other resources created in the project by doing:

 ```
 $ terraform destroy
 ```

 It's possible that deleting the database might fail.
-You need to wait a few minutes and try `terraform destroy` again if that's the case.
+If that's the case, you need to wait a few minutes and try `terraform destroy` again.